 What is this medicine?

 NINTEDANIB (nin TED a nib) is a drug used to treat idiopathic pulmonary fibrosis.
+It is also used to treats lung disease due to systemic sclerosis (scleroderma).
 It works by preventing and slowing lung tissue scarring.

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine with food.
 Do not cut, crush or chew this medicine.
+Swallow the capsules whole.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.